YouTube Embed is an incredibly fast, simple, yet powerful, method of embedding YouTube videos into your WordPress site.

 - %thumb_standard% – URL of a thumbnail image 640×480 pixels in size

 - %thumb_maxres% – URL of a thumbnail image the biggest it can be, based on the original video size

 These tags can be included in URLs as well.
 For example, if you added the following in the HTML view…

 This would display a 120×90 pixel thumbnail with a clickable link to the original video.

-Under the YouTube Embed administration menu is a sub-menu named General Settings.
+Under the Settings menu s a sub-menu named YouTube Embed.
 Select this and find the section named Embedding.
 There are 2 options here that have not been covered already…

 - Add Metadata – by default, RDFa metadata is added to video output.
 This can be switched on or off as required (see the FAQs for more information about metadata usage).

 - Feed – videos will not appear in feeds so use this option to decide whether you want them to be converted to links and/or thumbnails.